cgnorthcutt/cgnorthcutt.github.io/README.md

-## Welcome to Curtis G. Northcutt's personal website
+## Curtis G. Northcutt's personal website
 ### Updated - November 15, 2017

 If you're looking for [curtisnorthcutt.com](curtisnorthcutt.com), you are in the right place -- but you've caught me in a transition period.